 Because significant interactions could occur among the turbine RNA, the tower, the floating substructure, the stationkeeping system and, if relevant, the power cable, an integrated model (also termed "a coupled model") including these components is recommended to be used for global performance analyses.
-An alternative method, where the dynamic analyses of the stationkeeping system or the export electrical cable are performed separately by using the motions of the floating substructure as boundary conditions, may also be acceptable, provided the coupling effects are adequately taken into account.
-See the ABS Guidance Notes on Global Performance Analysis for Floating Offshore Wind Turbines for further guidance.
+An alternative method, where the dynamic analyses of the stationkeeping system or the power cable are performed separately by using the motions of the floating substructure as boundary conditions, may also be acceptable, provided the coupling effects are adequately taken into account.
+See the ABS Guidance Notes on Global Performance and Integrated Load Analysis for Offshore Wind Turbines for further guidance.